Dewsbury care home loses High Court bid to block critical watchdog report into its standards

 The home was already on notice after being put in special measures in 2016.

-Now only months on from improving its rating it is back in special measures again.
+Now only months on from improving its rating, it is back in special measures again.

 The CQC has revealed it successfully defended its right to publish its report at the High Court last Friday.

-The judge refused the application, awarding the CQC full costs of more than £15,000.
+The judge refused Ideal Carehomes' application, awarding the CQC full costs of more than £15,000.

 But bosses at Ideal Carehomes have issued a strongly worded statement saying they will continue their legal action and have claimed that the report contains inaccuracies.